Cricket Interviews

 India v South Africa: Semi Final - ICC U19 Men's Cricket World Cup South Africa 2024 by Matthew Lewis-ICC | Getty Images

 Proteas batter Lhuan-dre Pretorius is excited to learn from senior players, including Temba Bavuma and Aiden Markram, as he goes on tour for the first time with the full-strength team in the ongoing tour of Australia.
+With the T20I and ODI series scheduled for August, fans can not only follow the action but also explore online cricket betting to make the games even more thrilling.

 Becoming a sponge

 Pretorius, 19, has already made a name for himself in South Africa, having made light work of domestic cricket upon graduating from schoolboy cricket.
+For fans looking to add even more excitement while watching the series, you can check out free bonus on registration betting sites and get started with a bonus today.

 For his dominance in First-Class cricket this past season, he left-handed batter earned the Cricket South Africa Four Day Series Player of the Year at the Emperor's Palace in Johannesburg last week.